 Snake Fungal Disease Imperils Illinois’ Smallest Rattlesnake

-“I was thinking I was going just to find smushed head from hits by cars, and what we found was not at all that,” Allender recalled.
+“I was thinking I was going just to find smushed head from hits by cars on the nearby road, and what we found was not at all that,” Allender recalled.
 “There were these large facial swellings and disfiguration of the entire head.”

 When Allender, who is the Director of the Wildlife Epidemiology Lab at the University of Illinois Urbana-Champaign, put specimens under a microscope, he found that the sores on the snake came from a fungus.
 It was Ophidiomyces ophidiicola, a deadly fungus that infects the bodies of snakes, causing what is often named Snake Fungal Disease, or SFD.
 For the first time, that disease had been found in snakes in the wild.